 ‘Came here to make an impact’

 “As for us, we tried everything, I’m content for my players, they gave their all.
+I am frustrated though, as we came here to make an impact.”

 Only the red carding of defender Laurence Doe just before the final whistle cast a dampener over the Equatoguineans after defeating a team 108 places higher on the world rankings.